A close friend used to have problems dealing with her emotions.

-2. Trying to stop crying and feeling overwhelmed while she’s doing its.
+- Trying to stop crying and feeling overwhelmed while she’s doing it.

 Instinctively, these “solutions” make sense.
-After all, it’s only normal to want to try to minimize stress in your life and to actively work on breaking bad habits.
+It makes sense to try to minimize stress in your life and work on breaking bad habits.
 But this approach will always be doomed to fail.

-When you think about it, it’s obvious that it simply cannot work.
-Human beings are not robots; we cannot change our behavior on-demand whenever we feel like it.
+Human beings are not robots.
+We cannot change our behavior on-demand whenever we feel like it.
 Our current behavior is the result of years of various experiences and conditioning and, as it’s been shown in relation to age, the older you become, the more you are bound to be set in your own ways.

-However, this doesn’t mean that change isn’t possible.
-It simply means that you need to approach the situation in a different manner.
+This doesn’t mean that change isn’t possible.
+It simply means that you need to change your approach.

-To start with, this way of thinking is plagued with the philosophical fallacy of the false dilemma.
-It refers to a situation where there seem to be only two possible options to choose from, when there actually are other options which haven’t been considered.
+To start with, this way of thinking is plagued by the philosophical fallacy of the false dilemma.
+It refers to a situation where there seem to be only two possible options to choose from when there actually are other options which haven’t been considered.